 A Training School For Elephants

 The story is tethered to an 1879 expedition to Africa commissioned by King Leopold II of Belgium.
 Four Asian elephants were shipped from India to Dar es Salaam, then marched inland towards Congo.
 Leopold wanted to establish a training school for taming wild African elephants.
-He needed a transport system to extract the region's resources, including its ivory.
-Weaving past and present, I follow in the expedition's footsteps to interrogate a forgotten story of cruelty and folly.

 "What an incredible, improbable story this is... a beautiful, intelligent and heartfelt book, a brilliantly researched account of an imperial fever dream alongside a no less feverish contemporary journey.
 It will haunt me."